 After eating at The Log House Restaurant in West Jefferson, NC we remembered reading an article in their local paper about a little church not far from there called Holy Trinity Church.
 It supposedly contained a fresco of the “Lord’s Supper”.
 Believing this would be interesting, we were off to find it.
-Like most signage, it was a bit misleading however after going in circles we found it.
-Walking up there was a flurry of people landscaping this tiny little church that we later learned had been abandoned for many years.
-As we walked inside there was the fresco.
+Like most signage, it was a bit misleading, however, after going in circles, we found it.
+Walking up, there was a flurry of people landscaping this tiny little church that we later learned had been abandoned for many years.
+As we walked inside, there was the fresco.
 While admiring this exquisite work of art, a gentleman by the name of Doug strolled in to greet us.
-Before you know it, we were having a wonderful conversation about the history of the church, the fresco and him.
+Before you know it, we were having a wonderful conversation about the history of the church, the fresco and his life.

 Long and 20 of his students spent three months completing the original while the church was still undergoing renovations.
 Area residents began taking an interest in what was taking place and were supportive of the work.
 The churches of the community (regardless of denomination) offered to feed the artists – creating a bit of competition for the best meal served.
 Local people served as models for all the biblical figures except the waiting maid, Judas, Thomas, and Christ.
 Benjamin F. Long was the model for Thomas.
 Isn’t it great how all the churches pulled together and the focus was on community?
 We just love stories like this.
 Wouldn’t it be great to have that concept back again?